rafifsr/rafifsr.github.io/cv.md

 - System identification with hardware-in-the-loop.
 - Thermal, mechanical, and electrical modeling in Matlab/Simulink.
 - Experience with lasers, optics, and thermal imaging.
-- Co-authored thesis on thermal modeling of planar galvanometer scanner for microsurgeries.
+- Co-authored a project thesis on thermal modeling of planar galvanometer scanner for microsurgeries.

 **RWTH Chair for Data Science in Mechanical Engineering (DSME)**
 *Undergraduate Teaching Assistant*